aalto-ics-kepaco/lcms2struct_exp/README.md

 get from ```data/massbank__2020.11__v0.6.1.sqlite``` to ```data/massbank_db.sqlite```.
 The former DB file is the direct output of [massbank2db Python package](https://github.com/bachi55/massbank2db) applied to the [2020.11 MassBank](https://github.com/MassBank/MassBank-data/releases/tag/2020.11) release.
 It is added to the repository.
-The latter DB file contains all pre-computed MS² scores, candidate sets and molecular features.
-It is required for our experiments and will be available from **ZENODO LINK**.
+The latter DB file contains all pre-computed MS² scores, candidate sets, molecular features, etc. It is required to re-run the experiments.
+All databases and further data files can be downloaded from Zenodo: https://zenodo.org/record/5854661.

-The directory furthermore includes the input files for all three MS² scoring tools (see Methods "Pre-computing the MS² matching scores").

 For further details on the data pre-processing please refer the README file in ```data```.

 ### Miscellaneous scripts (```misc_scripts```)